frederickney/flask-framework/readme.md

           "password": "replace this with your database user's password", "database": "replace this with your database name", "address": "replace this with your hostname",
-          "models": "mysql (python module that require to be put under models.persistent module)" }
+          "models": "mysql (python module that require to be put under Models.Persistent module)" }
   },
   ...